 Can I use pre-ground coffee with a Barista coffee maker?

 Yes, most Barista coffee makers allow you to use pre-ground coffee.
-However, using freshly ground coffee is often recommended for better flavour.
+However, for better flavour, use freshly ground coffee.
 If your Barista coffee maker has a built-in grinder, you can grind your beans just before brewing to preserve the coffee's aroma and taste.

 What is the importance of a PID temperature control system in a Barista coffee maker?